jd-code76/provinent-scripture-study/README.md

 ## Support

 For issues or suggestions, please check the browser console for error messages and ensure you're using a supported browser version.

+**Romans 11:36**
+> For from Him and through Him and to Him are all things.
+To Him be the glory forever.
+Amen.

 ---